SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/sinks/theory.rst

 The tenth criterion prevents the formation of spurious sinks.
 Experiences have shown that removing gas within the accretion radius biases the hydro density estimates: the gas feel a force toward the sink.
 At some point, there is an equilibrium and gas particles accumulate at the edge of the accretion radius, which can then spawn sink particles that do not fall onto the primary sink and thus never merges. *This criterion can be disabled*.

 .. note::
-  Notice however than contrary to  `Bate et al. <https://ui.adsabs.harvard.edu/abs/1995MNRAS.277..362B/abstract>`_, no boundary conditions for sink particles are introduced in the hydrodynamics calculations.
+  Notice however that contrary to  `Bate et al. <https://ui.adsabs.harvard.edu/abs/1995MNRAS.277..362B/abstract>`_, no boundary conditions for sink particles are introduced in the hydrodynamics calculations.

 .. note::
    Note that sink formation can be disabled.
 This can be useful e.g. if you already have sinks in your initial conditions.